Back to Blog

 Adelaide price cap$600,000$900,000 (+50%)

-The impact was immediate: 22,921 guarantees were issued in the first four months after the expansion — a 75% increase compared to the same period the year before.
-The removal of the income cap and the unlimited places are the two biggest changes, making the scheme accessible to a much wider group of single parents.
+The effect was immediate: 22,921 guarantees in the first four months, a 75% increase on the year before.
+Removing the income cap and the cap on places did the heavy lifting, bringing in a much wider group of single parents who simply did not fit the old rules.

-Let us work through a real example for a single parent buying in Perth.
+Let us run a real example for a single parent buying in Perth.

 CostWithout FHG (5% deposit)With FHG (2% deposit)Saving